 Story and photos by Manos Angelakis

-During my recent visit to Bangkok, Krabi and Phuket I was very much impressed by the high gastronomic level of not only the luxury hotels and resort that we stayed in, but everyday restaurants and even roadside food stands that we had a chance to visit and taste their offerings.
+During a visit to Bangkok and Phuket a few years ago I was very impressed by the high gastronomic level of not only the hotels that we stayed in, but everyday restaurants and even roadside food stands where we had a chance to stop and taste their offerings.
 And talking about interesting Thai cuisine, Thailand’s floating markets are an essential part of Thai life that offer a very tasty insight to the local cooking expertise… where you get to buy lunch from a boat while floating on a canal or a river.

-Most of the larger cities have Chinatowns and dim-sum; the lovely bite sized steamed buns and dumplings (baozi) served for lunch were a major part of our daily fare.
-Even in the countryside, there were roadside stands that offered steamed dim-sum to hungry travelers for little money.
-After we departed Bangkok, our lunch-time mantra became “dim-sum in 30 minutes”.
+Most of the larger cities have Chinatowns and dim-sum, the lovely bite sized steamed buns and dumplings (baozi) served for tea lunch.
+Even in the countryside, there were roadside stands offering dim-sum to hungry travelers for little money.
+After we departed Bangkok our lunch-time mantra became “dim-sum in 30 minutes”.

-Traditional Thai cooking is perfumed and dominated by such ingredients as lemongrass, kaffirlime leaves and juice, spring onion (scallions), garlic, bird’s eye chili, fish sauce, tamarind sauce, coriander, cardamom and galangal - a member of the ginger family.
+Traditional Thai cooking is perfumed and dominated by lemongrass, kaffirlime leaves and juice, spring onion (scallions), garlic, bird’s eye chili, fish sauce, tamarind sauce, coriander, cardamom and galangal - a member of the ginger family.
 The average protein is chicken, fish, seafood, duck, pork (in the non-Moslem areas), eggs and small amounts of lamb; noodles and tofu are present in many Chinese-inspired dishes.
 Beef is minimally used.
 Jasmine rice is served with most of the dishes and is flavored by the dinners with sauces from the dishes, a number of which are curries -- there are 6 curry paste varieties: red, yellow, green, sour, massamun and phanang.
-Coconut milk and coconut cream are used in very large quantities, as the soups and curries that comprise many of the Thai dishes have coconut milk as a main ingredient.
-I noticed that many of the more adventurous cooks replace regular onion with equal amount of shallots.
+Coconut milk and coconut cream are used in large quantities as the soups and curries that encompass many of the classic dishes have coconut milk as a main ingredient.

-If you are a food lover like me, a visit to Thailand is a must.
+For a foodie, a visit to Thailand is a must.
 Avoid April to mid-May when heat and humidity are at the highest.
-It is said that Bangkok has three seasons, hot, hotter and hottest; though the Songkran (New Year) celebrations that usually happen in April can offer an interesting experience.
+It is said that Bangkok has three seasons, hot, hotter and hottest; though the Songkran (New Year’s) celebrations that usually happen in April can offer a very interesting experience.
 The best time to visit is November till early-March, when the heat abides and the humidity drops.